 ON THE SOCIAL SIDE:

-Washburn trail runners club will officially open for business on January 7th.
+Washburn trail runner’s clubhouse.
 Saturday hours will be 7-2, Sunday 7-12.

 Presque Isle club is having chicken stew on Friday nights from 5-7.